 There are so many verses in the Bible, so many promises that we can say “over” ourselves or pray back to God.
 In hearing or reading those words, our minds reset to God’s hope-filled reality – the reality that he is a loving, caring Father who wants to provide for us.
 He wants to give us strategies mixed with his supernatural power.

-Here are 5 verses or portions of verses to build up your worry-free state:
+Here are 5 verses to build up your worry-free state:

 Peace always surrounded Jesus in every storm, and nothing has changed in that regard.
 He said these enduring words, “I have told you these things, so that in me you may have peace.
 In this world, you will have trouble.